 Lets run through a few of the unlikely things buyers miss when they go to buy their first property.

-First home buyers are often aware of what stamp duty is, but don’t know how to calculate it correctly.
+is, but don’t know how to calculate it correctly.
 Remember, stamp duty is paid ON TOP OF the purchase price of the home.
 You can always google “Stamp Duty Calculator” and plug your purchase information into one of the many online calculators available, but I always recommend having the figures confirmed by a solicitor before you move ahead.

 Have you ever heard of the Foreign Investment Review Board?
 If you’re not an Australian citizen or resident and you’re trying to buy your first home, you may have to jump through some extra hoops under Foreign Investment legislation when it comes to buying property in Australia.
 Additional stamp duty and restrictions on the type of property you can buy come into play if your purchase is subject to foreign investment review.
 Again, look up the links at Foreign Investment Review Board Australia or talk to a solicitor about where you stand when it comes to Foreign Review.